rouzinho/MotorCedarDFT/README.md

-# MotorHead in Cedar
+# Motor Control in Cedar

-This Cedar plugin allow the control of the Gummi-Head through a ROS Publisher
+This Cedar plugin allow the control of the Gummi Arm through a ROS Publisher

 Everything you want to know about DFT -> https://dynamicfieldtheory.org/